College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Montana State University is a good choice for students pursuing a degree in nursing.
+Montana State University is a great decision for students interested in a degree in nursing.
 Located in the town of Bozeman, MSU Bozeman is a public university with a fairly large student population.
-A Best Colleges rank of #485 out of 2,217 schools nationwide means MSU Bozeman is a great university overall.
+A Best Colleges rank of #485 out of 2,217 colleges nationwide means MSU Bozeman is a great university overall.

 More information about a degree in nursing from Montana State University